RelocateNomad

 • Duration: 3–12 months initial; renewable once for total of ~2 years

-• Family allowed: Yes — spouse + children under 18
+• Family allowed: Yes — spouse or common-law partner, children under 18, disabled children, and parents of the main applicant

 • Path to PR / citizenship: None via DE Rantau directly